 Directors of Physician Education and supervisors will benefit from curricula that provide clear guidance on teaching requirements, as well as increased support through technology, teaching resources and professional development.
 The new curricula are based on the RACP Professional Practice Framework

 to clearly define the behaviours, actions and knowledge that educators should impart to trainees.
 This will help them calibrate judgements of trainee performance.

 What will this mean for Fellows and the wider healthcare sector?

 The renewed curricula will be subject to ongoing evaluation and improvement.
 This will ensure that RACP graduates enter the workforce with current knowledge, demonstrate best practice approaches, and are competent and safe practitioners.
 The new curricula clearly define the high-quality behaviours, action and knowledge that the medical community, wider healthcare sector and patients can expect from Fellows of the RACP.

 Why is the RACP making these changes?

 The competency-based approach to medical education shifts the focus from the amount of time spent on training, to more meaningful measures of trainee achievement, skills development and performance.
 This approach is fast becoming an international standard for quality medical education; by implementing this new approach the RACP will ensure that physicians in Australia and New Zealand are trained to the highest possible standard.
-Watch our videos explaining the case for change and what is changing.
+Watch a case for change

 How is the RACP implementing the changes?